Akash786147/malaria-risk-project/README.md

 # Malaria Risk Modelling Project

-This folder contains the malaria PDF sources, extracted CSV files, and scripts for preparing data for ML/healthcare notebooks.
+This folder contains the malaria datasets and notebooks for geospatial analysis, mechanistic modelling, time-series forecasting, and AI/ML risk prediction.

 ## Structure

-- `data/raw/`: original PDF files used as the source data.
 - `data/processed/`: CSV files extracted from the PDFs.
 - `data/analysis_ready/`: cleaned and enriched CSV files used by the project notebooks.
-- `scripts/`: extraction and cleaning code.
 - `notebooks/`: project notebooks for analysis and modelling.
 - `reference/`: uploaded course/example notebooks used as modelling references.
 - `PROJECT_PLAN.md`: review of the uploaded notebooks and how they map to this malaria project.